 Using network interception or just traffic logging, an attacker, state, or your employer can look over your shoulder at the images that pop up inside the popular “nearby gay man finder” app.
 The profile photos on the gay dating app reveal more data than one might think.

 On a small scale like a corporate, café, or airport network, this can be used to reveal any gay man nearby.
-On a wider scale, like say for example a nation state that is unfriendly to gay individuals like Russia or Egypt — who to varying degrees also have state-run Internet service provider monopolies — this can be used to profile and identify every user of the app.
+On a wider scale, like say for example a nation-state that’s unfriendly to gay individuals like Russia or Egypt — who to varying degrees also have state-run Internet service provider monopolies — this can be used to profile and identify every user of the app.
 Ever wondered how the government built a list over the gay people in England in the 2005 dystopian thriller “V for Vendetta”?
-The approach outlined above would be a most effective means for gathering such a list (mobile cell tower geo-triangulation location data, IP addresses, and access times would be available to a nefarious state actor).
+The approach outlined above would be the most effective means for gathering such a list (mobile cell tower geo-triangulation location data, IP addresses, and access times would be available to a nefarious state actor).

 The app also reveals which other users the user finds the most interesting.
-Clicking-through to another users’s profile will send a slightly different formatted request for a larger version of the profile picture.
-User might want to keep his exact preferences in men to themselves, but Grindr is leaking that information to anyone with network capturing abilities.
+Clicking-through to another users’ profile will send a slightly different formatted request for a larger version of the profile picture.
+A user might want to keep his exact preferences in men to themselves, but Grindr is leaking that information to anyone with network capturing abilities.

 Below are some examples of unencrypted data downloaded by the Grindr app that can be captured on the local network or as it passes through the wider Internet.
 Each of the URLs refers to an image that can is opened by anyone who intercepts the addresses/images:

 Intercepting these addresses on a network would also imply that the user’s IP address was available for capture at the same time.
 This is just the kind of in-the-clear communication that can be intercepted and help explain the below quote from Edward Snowden on the US government’s data collection capabilities.